-- Q1: What are good practices in communication when allegation of misconduct is made? - Q2: What are good practices in communication during misconduct allegation investigation? - Q3: How to communicate the outcome of misconduct investigation?
+- Q1: What are good practices in communication when allegation of misconduct is made? - Q2: What are good practices in communication during RI investigation? - Q3: How to communicate the outcome of RI investigation?

-The challenges to the last question include communication to the following parties:
+The communication includes the following parties:

-- 1. to the individuals (reported and reporting)
+- 1. individuals (reported and reporting in a RI investigation);

-- 2. to the organisation
+- 2. institution/organization;

-- 3. to the journal(s)
+- 3. Journals;

-- 4. to the research funder
+- 4. research funders;

-- 5. to legal/regulatory bodies
+- 5. legal/regulatory bodies;

-- 6. to the public
+- 6. Public